 Permeable – some blocked pavements are designed to let water rise and drain away safely without causing cracks or structural damage.

-When it’s poorly installed, blocked concrete can move and shift out of position.
+Sinking/movement – when it’s poorly installed, blocked concrete can move and shift out of position.
 Not only does this look aesthetically poor but it can create safety problems, especially if vehicles are operating within the area.

-This disadvantage varies depending on whether you’re attempting a DIY job or you’re going through a contractor.
+Cost – this disadvantage varies depending on whether you’re attempting a DIY job or you’re going through a contractor.

-This depends on how the blocked concrete has been installed.
+Degradation – this depends on how the blocked concrete has been installed.
 If installed professionally, you should encounter no problems, but if gaps are left or cracks form, this can cause the concrete to degrade and become unstable.

 Advantages of patterned/imprinted concrete

-In most cases, imprinted concrete takes less time to install than blocked pavement.
+Efficiency – in most cases, imprinted concrete takes less time to install than blocked pavement.
 This is because imprinted concrete is able to be installed in greater masses.

-It is highly unlikely that imprinted concrete will encounter the threat of dirt or weeds erupting through to the surface.
+Weed and moss – it is highly unlikely that imprinted concrete will encounter the threat of dirt or weeds erupting through to the surface.
 This is because the silicone used to fill the cracks can repel the growth of weeds and dirt more efficiently than blocked concrete.

-While it is not likely, cracks can appear in imprinted concrete driveways.
+Cracking – while it is not likely, cracks can appear in imprinted concrete driveways.
 If cracks do appear, it is usually a case of resurfacing both the affected area and the surrounding area to ensure the rest of the base is not affected.

-Unlike blocked concrete, imprinted concrete is not permeable, meaning it wont allow surface water to drain without having a drainage solution installed.
+Drainage – unlike blocked concrete, imprinted concrete is not permeable, meaning it wont allow surface water to drain without having a drainage solution installed.

 The price of blocked concrete driveways